developerprince-eng/civil-engineering-machine-learning/README.md

 {"error": 0}
 ```

-Make sure the comand for compiling and running the model is compile anything outside this will pass a json object of error = 5
+Make sure the command for compiling and running the model is compile anything outside this will pass a json object of error = 5

 ```bash
 {"error": 5}
 ```

-Make sure the comand for compiling and running the model is compile anything outside this will pass a json object of error = 4, this type of error is a runtime error
+Make sure the command for compiling and running the model is compile anything outside this will pass a json object of error = 4, this type of error is a runtime error

 ```bash
 {"error": 4}